 India's ITC slides as second wave curbs likely to hit cigarette business

-Shares of cigarettes-to-hotel conglomerate ITC Ltd (ITC.NS) fell nearly 3% on Wednesday, after the company warned that lockdown restrictions could cause disruptions in its supply chain in the near future.
+BENGALURU (Reuters) - Shares of cigarettes-to-hotel conglomerate ITC Ltd fell nearly 3% on Wednesday, after the company warned that lockdown restrictions could cause disruptions in its supply chain in the near future.

 For fast-moving consumer goods companies (FMCG) such as ITC, selling everything from instant foods, snacks, groceries to cigarettes, supply chain is a key part of operations, allowing them to hawk their wares across the country.
 A hit to the supply chain would possibly dent volumes and sales.